ilia-korolev/lunar-glimpse/README.md

 ## Accessing Lunar Glimpse

-Visit [Lunar Glimpse](https://lunarglimpse.com/) to start your journey through the cosmos.
-The web version is currently in progress, and we recommend using the mobile app when available for the best experience.
+Download the Android app [here](https://play.google.com/store/apps/details?id=com.lunarglimpse.app) or visit the website [here](https://lunarglimpse.com/) to start your journey through the cosmos.
+The web version is currently in progress, and we recommend using the mobile app.

-## Coming Soon

-•  Mobile App (Android - First!)

-•  Improved Web Version Performance

-•  Gallery Image Optimization

-•  Information about Near Earth Asteroids

-•  Enhanced Gallery Translations

 ## Known Issues